Sitecore-Hackathon/2019-TEAM-ECUADOR/src/Project/Website/jss-application/README.md

         xdt:Locator="Match(name)"/>
     ```

-* (OPTIONAL) Use `jss deploy config` to deploy the Sitecore config patch files to the Sitecore instance (you may
+* Use `jss deploy config` to deploy the Sitecore config patch files to the Sitecore instance (you may
 need to add the `hostName` to your `hosts` file)

     ```bash